Nsight Visual Studio Edition Requirements

 NVIDIA® Nsight™ Visual Studio Edition supports 5 flexible hardware configurations:

 - Dual GPU System: The recommended single machine configuration for a GPGPU developer.
-This configuration supports both the Nsight™ Visual Studio Edition CUDA Debugger and Analyzer.
+This configuration supports both the Nsight™ Visual Studio Edition CUDA Debugger and trace timeline analysis[*].

-- Notebook equipped with NVIDIA Optimus technology: This configuration supports both the Nsight™ Visual Studio Edition CUDA Debugger and Analyzer.
+- Notebook equipped with NVIDIA Optimus technology: This configuration supports both the Nsight™ Visual Studio Edition CUDA Debugger and trace timeline analysis[*].

 - Windows 10 (or later) notebook configured for Microsoft Hybrid mode: This is the recommended single notebook machine configuration for a GPGPU developer.
-This configuration supports both the Nsight™ Visual Studio Edition CUDA and Debugger and Analyzer.
+This configuration supports both the Nsight™ Visual Studio Edition CUDA Debugger and trace timeline analysis[*].